appdefensealliance/ASA-WG/Web App Profile/Web App Test Guide.md

 *L1*
 1. External user authentication service shall be an ADA approved service; and
 2. Non-ADA approved service initial password or activation codes documentation shall include the following controls:
-2.1.
-The codes shall be at least 6 characters long.
+   * 2.1.
+The initial password or codes shall be at least 6 characters long.
-2.2 The codes shall contain letters and numbers.
+   * 2.2.
+The initial password or codes shall contain letters and numbers.
-2.3 The codes shall expire after a short period of time.
+   * 2.3.
+The initial password or codes shall expire after a short period of time.
 (24 hours is the recommended period.
 However, 48 hours is the maximum period allowed.)
-2.4 The codes shall not be permitted to become long term passwords.
+   * 2.4.
+The initial password or codes shall not be permitted to become long term passwords.
-3. Password length and complexity is sufficient that other controls provided above will mitigate a brute force attack.
+3. Password length and complexity shall be sufficient that other controls provided above will mitigate a brute force attack.

 *L2*
 1. External user authentication service shall be an ADA approved service; and
 2. Non-ADA approved service initial password or activation codes shall be validated to include the following controls:
-2.1.
-The codes shall be at least 6 characters long.
+   * 2.1.
+The initial password or codes shall be at least 6 characters long.
-2.2 The codes shall contain letters and numbers.
+   * 2.2.
+The initial password or codes shall contain letters and numbers.
-2.3 The codes shall expire after a short period of time.(24 hours is the recommended period.
+   * 2.3.
+The initial password or codes shall expire after a short period of time.(24 hours is the recommended period.
 However, 48 hours is the maximum period allowed.)
-2.4 The codes shall not be permitted to become long term passwords.
+   * 2.4.
+The initial password or codes shall not be permitted to become long term passwords.